alexs2112/University-Notes/2023-Winter/GLGY307/07 - Emergence of Life on Earth.md

 	 - Hydrogen and Helium
 	 - Most light gases were removed from the terrestrial planets atmosphere by the solar wind, started with sun ignition
 	 - As a result, the concentration in small monomers increased in Earth's atmosphere, pheomenon that further increased the possibility to chemically react, form larger molecular compounds
- - Major problem in understanding chemical reactions in the planet's early history was the chemical character of the atmospher
+ - Major problem in understanding chemical reactions in the planet's early history was the chemical character of the atmosphere
 	 - Modern atmosphere (dominated by nitrogen, large amounts of oxygen O2) could not have favoured the formation of larger, organic molecules due to oxidizing character
 	 - Early atmosphere had a reducing character instead